remnrem/luna-doc/docs/ref/spindles-so.md

   represent physiologically distinct events depending on the montage and channels being collated.

-These commands essentially take a list of spindles and generate another list of so-called _m_-spindles: groups of spindles that, on some definition, "overlap", i.e. represent the same underlying event.
+These options essentially take a list of spindles and generate another list of so-called _m_-spindles: groups of spindles that, on some definition, "overlap", i.e. represent the same underlying event.

 The primary output from this analysis is an estimate of _m_-spindle density (`MSP_DENS`), i.e. which is taken to reflect the total number of unique spindles (i.e. allowing for potentially overlapping definitions).
-For each _m_-spindle (set a spindles), Luna also calculates an mean frequency (a weighted mean of the constituent spindle frequencies, with weights given by the ISA of each spindle).
+For each _m_-spindle (set of spindles), Luna also calculates a mean frequency (a weighted mean of the constituent spindle frequencies, with weights given by the ISA of each spindle).
 This is output for each spindle and also used to generate a frequency-conditioned estimate of _m_-spindle density.